Github-Archives/Nodejs-React-Working-FullStack-Template/README.md

+# Full Stack MonoRepo with React Frontend and Node.js Backend to be used as a template

-# This is the FullStack MonoRepo utilizing a React Frontend with a Node.js Backend
+## This is the FullStack MonoRepo utilizing a React Frontend with a Node.js Backend
 Run frontend/backend concurrently with
 To run both Backend + Frontend concurrently with the package concurrently